May 7, 2022 at 6:48 pm #4856

 To answer my own first question, this speaker is amazing and the bass are round and deep even thought I didn’t push it too far.
 Maybe not as clear as S45’s but very close and to be confirmed when (if) the second speaker will be repaired.

-Drivers 3 and 4 are open on the table and waiting for they’re glue.
+Drivers 3 and 4 are open on the table and waiting for their glue.

 Also thinking to a way to fix the frets, maybe with neodyne magnets?